Contravention Code 31

 1 Check: Specific grounds for appeal for this contravention (below on this page)

 1.)
 It is important to remember that this specific contravention is not that of causing an obstruction or blocking the yellow box, it is quite simply “entering a box junction when your exit is not clear”.
 It is possible to stop within a yellow box without committing an offence.
 For example if at the time you entered the box the exit was clear but then a lorry cut in front of you and stopped, forcing you to stop in the yellow box.
 In fact the independent adjudicator has upheld appeals against Tfl and other councils on this point.
 In one case transport for London said the vehicle was obstructing the box but because that is not part of the defined contravention and they did not produce evidence of the vehicle actually entering the box when its exit was not clear the appeal against them was upheld.
+Sometimes there is another set of traffic lights immediately after the box junction and if they change and you become blocked in the junction then that is not an offence as long as they were green when you entered the junction.

 To prove a contravention the enforcing authority must be able to show that at the time that you entered the box the exit was blocked by stationary traffic.